a-type/redux-basic-modal/README.md

 * Testing!
 * Allow passing arbitrary properties into a modal's state, then pass those properties to the modal component.
-* Allow defining a custom name for a modal instead of relying on displayName convention.
 * Find a way to include unobtrusive default styling.
 * The library is only tailored to 'dumb' text modals with no actions; it should be extended to handle action modals.
 * The library theoretically supports multiple stacked modals, but I haven't really tested this use case.
 They probably look bad.